Food Truck Insurance Types and CostsLast updated on 7/01/2021

 What Type of Insurance Is Needed for a Food Truck?

-When buying a food truck, it is important to consider the types of insurance you’ll need to fully protect your business and vehicle from liabilities, theft, and collisions.
+Whether you're buying a food truck or leasing one, it is important to consider the types of insurance you’ll need to fully protect your business and vehicle from liabilities, theft, and collisions.
 The following insurance types are necessary for mobile food businesses including food trucks, ice cream trucks, and catering trucks.

 1. General Liability Insurance